nelci592/reporting-docs/designing-reports/report-structure/textbox.md

 The item grows vertically enough to accommodate a full tilted line from the left to the right edge.
           This might produce significant growth of the item, specifically for angles closer to 90 degrees.
-          To avoid that, you may set the [P:Telerik.Reporting.TextItemBase.CanGrow]() property to false.
+          To avoid that, you may set the [CanGrow](/reporting/api/Telerik.Reporting.TextItemBase#collapsible-Telerik_Reporting_TextItemBase_CanGrow) property to false.
 For the angles 90 and 270 degrees, the item will grow until the whole text gets fitted on a single line.
-          This also can be controlled using the [P:Telerik.Reporting.TextItemBase.CanGrow]() property.
+          This also can be controlled using the [CanGrow](/reporting/api/Telerik.Reporting.TextItemBase#collapsible-Telerik_Reporting_TextItemBase_CanGrow) property.